Lund Botanical Gardens

 The Succulent House is a dream for Pinterest addicts, with photogenic fauna like the Peruvian apple cactus, while the Victoria House boasts huge Queen Victoria water lilies; native to the Amazon basin.
 The Mediterranean House hosts citrus fruits and carnivorous plants.
 In the Tropical House, endangered Cycads have reached the ceiling, prompting a fundraising drive from the Garden to build new, larger greenhouses.
 Lastly, there’s the self-explanatory but equally mesmerising Fernery and Orchid House.

-A community centre
+A community center

 Lund Botanical Garden is free to enter and open all year round.
 In the summer students sprawl on the lawns with their literature, studying for exams, and a large number of people choose to marry under a majestic tree on the premises each year.
 It is a place teeming with life all year round.
 Public lectures on botany, horticulture and environmental science are offered each month and two or three exhibitions on various botanical themes are made every year.
 In short, there is definitely something for everyone at the Botanical Gardens!